bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 **Gold Cluster**

-If your service is running on Gold, you will need to contact the APS team so that we can properly provision the `namespace` on the correct Kong Data Plane and ensure the correct DNS is setup for your routes.
+If your service is running on Gold, you will need to contact the APS team to have your Namespace provisioned on the correct Kong Data Plane and ensure the correct DNS is setup for your routes.
 The following is the Network Policy on Gold.

 ```yaml
 kind: NetworkPolicy